-There’s an overwhelming desire experienced by most people — myself very much included — to improve one’s sense of discriminatory predilection, social acceptance through association, and intaking of only the highest quality inputs.
+There’s an overwhelming desire experienced by most people, myself very much included, to improve one’s sense of discriminatory predilection, social acceptance through association, and intaking of only the highest quality inputs.

 Which is a fancy way of saying we all want to feel like we have good taste.
-Our music, our food and drink, our sense of style, our appreciation of art: It’s all representative of who we are, to some degree or another, so it makes sense that we define ourselves by these preferences.
+Our music, our food and drink, our sense of style, our appreciation of art: It’s all representative of who we are, to some degree or another, so it makes sense that we would define ourselves by these preferences.

-For example, my preference for microbrews over more widely available beers comes with it the implication that I appreciate finer drinks produced by smaller purveyors, and hints that I’m somehow ‘in the know’ about what’s new and fresh because you can’t just walk into a midwestern Walmart and grab the most recent seasonal by a small brewery doing small runs out of the Pacific Northwest.
+My preference for microbrews over more widely available beers comes with it the implication that I appreciate finer drinks produced by smaller purveyors, and hints that I’m somehow ‘in the know’ about what’s new and fresh because you can’t just walk into a midwestern Walmart and grab the most recent seasonal by a small brewery doing small runs out of the Pacific Northwest.

 Similarly, my preference for indie acoustic folk rock over traditional country music says something about who I am, where I come from, the types of rhythms and lyrics I can relate to, and the culture with which I most closely associate myself.